-She also received a Masters of Arts in Classics from the TriCampus Program in Classics (based at UCI) in 2015.
+She received an MA in Classics from the TriCampus Program in Classics (based at UCI) in 2015.
 Her MA thesis explored the self-conscious representation of oral history in the Odyssey (Books 8-12).
 She partnered with Sara Rodriguez (MFA Directing, UCI) to create a podcast on the Odyssey— Odyssey & Chill— which provides highlights and insights into Homer’s epic.

 Darby is also passionate about outreach and public pedagogy.
 She has a public-facing component to her work on information literacy, Debunking 101 .
 She works with a program called TH!NK, which brings philosophy graduate students into local elementary schools to teach 5th graders critical thinking.
 In 2018, she won the People’s Choice Award for a presentation of her work on intellectual pleasure for a public audience (at UC Irvine’s AGS Symposium).
 She has been interviewed on two podcasts: This Grad Life hosted by Dr. Ted Yoo (December 3, 2019) and The Wonders of the World Pocast (1, 2).
-She and Sara created the short podcast, Odyssey & Chill to introduce the public to the Odyssey in an accessible manner (which debuted December 5, 2019).
+She and Sara Rodriguez (MFA, Directing) created the short podcast, Odyssey & Chill to introduce the public to the Odyssey in an accessible manner (which debuted December 5, 2019).
+The podcast has already been used in classrooms both at UCI and elsewhere.
+A sequel is forthcoming.
 She also runs a podcast, currently on hiatus: The History of Greece Podcast.
 Find a more detailed bio here or learn more about her research interests here.

-Contact: you may contact Darby via email (vickersd AT uci DOT edu) or via Twitter @DarbyVickers
+Contact: you may contact Darby via email (dvickers AT sandiego DOT edu) or via Twitter @DarbyVickers